Enterprise Holdings Foundation: Our History

 Neither the Foundation nor the company (or any of its affiliates) donates vehicles or rentals.

 The Enterprise Holdings Foundation was founded to enable employees of our operating subsidiaries and their spouses to give back to their local communities.
-Because of this mission, the Foundation generally accepts requests for donations only from employees and their spouses.
-In addition, the Foundation will consider requests from established customers who use our services on a regular basis.
+Because of this mission, the Foundation primarily accepts requests for donations from Enterprise Holdings employees.
+We also partner with our valued customers who use our services regularly to support initiatives important to them.

 In order to request a donation for an organization, the requestor must be personally and actively involved in the charity.